liijunwei/practice/refactoring/ch04-building-tests/note.md

 + But often when I’m working with people on refactoring, we have a body of non-self-testing code to work on. **So first we have to make the code self-testing before we refactor.**

++ Again I’ll mention that when I’m writing tests, **I start by making them fail**.
+With existing code I either change it to make it fail (if I can touch the code) or put an incorrect expected value in the assertion.
+    + I do this because I like to prove to myself that the test does actually run and the test is actually testing what it’s supposed to (which is why I prefer changing the tested code if I can).
+    + This may be paranoia, but you can really confuse yourself when tests are testing something other than what you think they are testing.

+## Developer and Quality Assurance Tests

++ Quality assurance tests are a different animal.
+They are written to ensure the software as a whole works.
+They provide quality assurance to the customer and don’t care about programmer productivity.